 Álvaro A. Álvarez is a Systems Engineer with years of experience in data management and REDCap working for international field research.
 His primary role as a REDCap Specialist is to support various research projects from the school of medicine.
 He also has skills in project management and content managements systems.
 His interests are electronic data capture for clinical research and music.

-Deepa Balraj is a ETL Engineer on the STRIDE project.
-She works on the system that extracts, processes and loads electronic health information from Stanford hospitals into the STRIDE system.
+Deepa Balraj is an ETL Engineer on the STARR project.
+She works on the system that extracts, processes and loads electronic health information from Stanford hospitals into the STARR system.
 She is a skilled software professional with 10+ years of experience in software development, vendor management, project management, performance engineering, and application administration, most recently at IBM.
 Her interests outside work involves classical dance and traveling.

 Todd Ferris, MD, MS

 Michael Halaas is the Chief Information Office for the Stanford University School of Medicine.
-Michael currently provides oversight for the Center for Clinical Informatics.
+Michael currently provides oversight for Research IT.

 Nhat Hoang, MS

 Nhat Hoang is a Research Data Analyst with the consultation services team.
 He has a Masters in Statistics and a Bachelors in Civil Engineering.
 His interests include computational statistics, predictive analytics, data visualization, and sports.